 During humanitarian crises when state agencies are unable to cope , strong leadership from aid organisations is essential in order to respond quickly.
 In the past, the humanitarian sector has looked to international aid organisations to provide this leadership.
 However, those closest to the disaster are uniquely placed to provide strong leadership and faster response, but sometimes lack the necessary training and skills to do so.

 The humanitarian system needs to invest in leadership and raise the level of professionalism across the sector, so that national-level organisations are strong enough to lead a response.
-Talent Development focuses specifically on developing national capacity; national staff of international non-governmental organisations (INGOs), non-governmental organisations (NGOs), civil society and government.
+Talent Development focused specifically on developing national capacity; national staff of international non-governmental organisations (INGOs), non-governmental organisations (NGOs), civil society and the government.